How to Choose the Best Magnesium Supplement for You

 For more info about essential oils, check out this post: 9 Best Essential Oils for Relieving Anxiety, Stress and Insomnia

-Before talking about some oral magnesium compounds that you might try, I'll mention 3 that you should avoid.
-Check supplement ingredient lists carefully to make sure manufactures aren't mixing these in with other magnesium compounds that may be named more prominently on bottles and in advertising.
+Before talking about some oral magnesium compounds that you might try, I'll mention three that you should avoid.
+Check supplement ingredient lists carefully to make sure manufacturers aren't mixing these in with other magnesium compounds that may be named more prominently on bottles and in advertising.

 Magnesium oxide is the cheapest form and widely used for supplements, but it is also the worst.
 It is poorly absorbed by your body, and it tends to cause diarrhea.

-Magnesium aspartate is more absorbable than the oxide form but it is not good for people with anxiety because aspartate is an excitatory amino acid.
+Magnesium aspartate is more absorbable than the oxide form, but it is not good for people with anxiety or dealing with stress because aspartate is an excitatory amino acid.

 Magnesium carbonate is less soluble and absorbable than the compounds listed below.